iricigor/InstallModuleFromGit/Docs/Get-GitModule.md

 ### -Name
 You can query already installed modules for their online version if ProjectUri is specified in the module info.
-To do this, just specify module name(s) with parameter -Names.
+To do this, just specify module name(s) with parameter -Name.

 ```yaml
 Type: String[]